TheFenrisLycaon/BlackBoard-Auto/README.md

 NOTE :: This is still under testing and I am sorry if you face any problems feel free to contact.
-Also, let me know if you have any suggestions for the program.
+Also, let me know if you have any suggestions for the program or want to help in this project.
 You know where to find me.
 Adios !